“How do I help?”

 • E – Equipment: What weapons or devices are they carrying?

-If you or someone you know is detained by ICE, call (651) 641-1011 within ILCM Detention Line hours (Mondays 2-4pm and Thursday 1-3pm) to obtain general information about Immigration Court proceedings, the Minnesota Detention Project, and the services the project provides.
-Special hours are announced on our intake hours webpage and on social media.
+If you or someone you know is detained by ICE, call (651) 641-1011 within ILCM Detention Line hours (currently Mon 10am-1pm, Tuesday 1pm-4pm, and Thursday 3-6pm) to obtain general information about Immigration Court proceedings, the Minnesota Detention Project, and the services the project provides.
+Special intake hours are announced on their webpage and on social media.

 For protest arrestee legal support, contact National Lawyers Guild Minnesota at: (612) 444-2654.
 To locate someone who is arrested, you can check Hennepin and Ramsey County jail rosters on county websites.
 We recognize that members of our immigrant and refugee communities may protest.
 Please ensure that you are aware of your rights and know how to assert them.
 Your rights may be violated in any case.
 Have a safety plan for if you are detained.
 It is also critical that you receive sound criminal and/or immigration legal advice if you are arrested.